 3. Press send and await approval.
 This should take a week at most, but is usually done within just a few days.

-4. Flag your ETA to show border officials when you arrive.
+4. Flag your ETA-IL to show border officials when you arrive.

 In order to apply, you’ll need a few things on hand.